• Skip to primary navigation

 Caramel syrup on a spoon and the jar of remaining syrup in the background.

 This homemade caramel syrup is perfect for cold drinks, hot drinks, or to use whenever you need a liquid sweetener.
-I use this delicious syrup to make my Caramel Coffee Creamer and Caramel Iced Coffee (post will be coming soon!).
+I use this delicious syrup to make my Caramel Coffee Creamer and Caramel Iced Coffee.
 We also use it in oatmeal or to drizzle on pancakes and French toast.

-If you’re looking for an easy recipe for caramel sauce then check out my Homemade Caramel Sauce recipe.
+If you’re looking for an easy caramel sauce recipe, check out my Homemade Caramel Sauce recipe.
 It’s made in the microwave with just heavy cream, brown sugar, butter, and a little salt.

 Ingredients